LIFE BEFORE PROP 13

 California’s cost of living is among the highest in the nation.
 Without Prop 13’s protections, homeowners could once again see skyrocketing property taxes which could mean higher rents for tenants.

 On average, Prop 13’s rate limits, combined with current assessment practices, saved homeowners an estimated $13,700 and renters $4,400 in 2017.
 Prop 13 keeps property taxes affordable and prevents rents from raising even higher which would make California’s housing crisis even worse.

 Most small businesses rent the property on which they operate, and their lease agreements require they pay the property tax.
 Without Prop 13’s protections, small businesses will face soaring rents at a time when federal and state government is trying to provide small businesses with relief to keep their doors open.

-This November, a $11.5-billion property tax hike on businesses will be on the ballot.
-Unless defeated by voters, Prop 15’s higher property taxes will ultimately get passed on to consumers with higher costs on just about everything we buy and use, like groceries, fuel, utilities, day care and health care.
+Higher property taxes and rents for small businesses will be passed on to consumers with higher costs on just about everything we buy and use, like groceries, fuel, utilities, day care and health care.